jito-foundation/ncn-template/simulation-test-detailed-guide.md

 fixture.add_epoch_state_for_test_ncn(&test_ncn).await?;
 ```

-The epoch state serves as the control center for the current voting cycle:
+The epoch state serves as the control center for the current consensus cycle:

 - It creates an `EpochState` account tied to the specific NCN and epoch
-- This account tracks the progress through each stage of the voting cycle
+- This account tracks the progress through each stage of the consensus cycle
 - It maintains flags for each phase (weight setting, snapshot taking, voting, closing)
 - The epoch state provides protection against out-of-sequence operations
 - It stores metadata like the current epoch, slot information, and participant counts